arc64/www.tecks.co.nz/books/the-problem-to-be-solved/the-transition-from-craft-to-science/understanding-of-the-complexities-of-classroom-practice.md

 ![Figure 1320.
 Some of the variables which operate to determine the effects of classroom teaching and their interrelationships](../../../../../assets/images/TECKSFig1320.png "Figure 1320.
-Some of the variables which operate to determine the effects of classroom teaching and their interrelationships"){.image-inline}
+Some of the variables which operate to determine the effects of classroom teaching and their interrelationships"){: .image-inline}

 *Figure 1320.
 Some of the variables which operate to determine the effects of classroom teaching and their interrelationships*